oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 a generated file, you package must include dependencies on `@taquito/taquito` and `@oxheadalpha/fa2-interfaces` packages.

-Below is  the generated Type Script code for our example contract specification:
+Below is the generated TypeScript code for our example contract specification:

 ```ts
 import { TezosToolkit } from '@taquito/taquito';